-A confidential resource for all students, regardless of their campus affiliation or location, is TELUS Health Student Support (uhs.tamu.edu/mental-health/student- support).
-Through the TELUS Student Support Program app, students can access virtual, confidential mental health counseling, available 24/7, in Mandarin, Cantonese, Spanish, French or English.
-Support in other languages may be available upon request, depending on availability.
+A confidential resource for all students, regardless of their campus affiliation or location, is MySSP (tamu.edu).
+Through the Student Support Program (MySSP), students can access virtual, confidential mental health counseling, available 24/7, in Mandarin, Cantonese, Spanish, French or English.
+Support in other languages may be available upon request.